The Science Behind Foldit

-Seth Cooper, Firas Khatib, Adrien Treuille, Janos Barbero, Jeehyung Lee, Michael Beenen, Andrew Leaver-Fay, David Baker, Zoran Popović, Foldit players (2010).
+Seth Cooper, Firas Khatib, Adrien Treuille, Janos Barbero, Jeehyung Lee, Michael Beenen, Andrew Leaver-Fay, David Baker, Zoran Popović and Foldit Players.
 Predicting protein structures with a multiplayer online game.
-Nature 446 p.
-756-760, 05 August 2010.
-[PDF] [PROJECT]
+Nature (2010). [link]

-Seth Cooper, Adrien Treuille, Janos Barbero, Andrew Leaver-Fay, Kathleen Tuite, Firas Khatib, Alex Cho Snyder, Michael Beenen, David Salesin, David Baker, Zoran Popović, >57,000 Foldit players (2010).
+Seth Cooper, Adrien Treuille, Janos Barbero, Andrew Leaver-Fay, Kathleen Tuite, Firas Khatib, Alex Cho Snyder, Michael Beenen, David Salesin, David Baker, Zoran Popović and Foldit players.
 The challenge of designing scientific discovery games.
-International Conference on the Foundations of Digital Games, 2010.
-[PDF] [PROJECT]
+Proceedings of the 5th International Conference on the Foundations of Digital Games (2010). [link]